Top 50 Irish Slang Words and Phrases (From a Local)

 The Tandem app connects language learners with native speakers all over the world for free.
 With millions of members, Tandem is the largest global language learning community out there.
 Practice speaking 300+ languages, including 12 sign languages, by chatting via text, audio messages, and video calling.

-I think this term has made it across global borders now at this stage.
-For those who haven’t come across this term before though, “Craic” is Irish slang for fun.
+At this stage, I think this term has made it across global borders.
+For those who haven’t come across this term, “craic” is Irish slang for fun.
 For example, “The craic was mighty last night.”

-Speaking of minus craic, “Dryshite” is a term used to refer to someone who is boring and no fun.
-This is a pretty big insult in Ireland, nobody wants to be a dryshite.
+Speaking of minus craic, “dryshite” is a term used to refer to someone who is boring and no fun.
+This is a pretty big insult in Ireland, as nobody wants to be a dryshite.

 No, we don’t mean the fuel.
 “Gas” in Irish slang means funny.
-It can refer to a person, “He’s gas!” or a situation “That’s gas!”
+It can refer to a person, “He’s gas!” or a situation “That’s gas,” meaning “that’s funny!”
 It can also be used to depict shock or disbelief.
 For example, “Jesus, that’s gas!
 I wouldn’t have thought that.”
 “Gas” Irish slang is definitely one to add to your vocabulary if you want to sound like a true local.

 4. How’s she cuttin’?